History of Dedham, Massachusetts, 1635–1699

 The history of Dedham, Massachusetts, 1635–1699, begins with the first settlers' arrival in 1635 and runs to the end of the 17th century.
 The settlers, who built their village on land the native people called Tiot, incorporated the plantation in 1636.
 They sought to build a community in which all would live out Christian love in their daily lives, and for a time did, but the Utopian impulse did not last.
-The system of government they devised was both "a peculiar oligarchy" and a "a most peculiar democracy."
+The system of government they devised was both "a peculiar oligarchy" and "a most peculiar democracy."
 Most freemen could participate in Town Meeting, though they soon established a Board of Selectmen.
 Power and initiative ebbed and flowed between the two bodies.

 The settlers then undertook the difficult task of establishing a church, drafting its doctrinal base, and selecting a minister.
 In early days nearly every resident was a member but, seeking a church of only "visible saints," membership declined over time.
 Though the "half-way covenant" was proposed in 1657 and endorsed by the minister, the congregation rejected it.

 Population grew from about 200 people in early days to around 700 by 1700, with land being distributed according to rank and family size.
 Though it was given out sparingly in general, lands were also awarded in return for service to the church and the community.
 The town remained insular during the early years, with the community remaining self contained.
 With a small population, a simple and agrarian economy, and the free distribution of large tracts of land, there was very little disparity in wealth.

 As the town grew, new towns broke off from Dedham, beginning with Medfield in 1651.
 With the division and subdivision of so many communities, Dedham has been called the "Mother of Towns."
 Of towns founded during the colonial era, Dedham is one of the few towns "that has preserved extensive records of its earliest years."
-This has enabled historians to date the Fairbanks House as the oldest tinder house in America and Mother Brook as the first man-made canal in America.
+This has enabled historians to date the Fairbanks House as the oldest tinder house in America and Mother Brook as the first man-made canal in Colonial America.
 It also established the Dedham Public Schools as the first public school in the country.